cn0047/stash/ed/architecture.md

 Microservices-based architectures enable continuous delivery and deployment.

+Orchestration - it is when one microservice supervise and manage else microservices.
+<br>Choreography - it is when microservice independent, and only have to know about message-queue.

 Philosophy: Do one thing and do it well.

 The less well you understand a domain,